 - Park the machine on a level surface, disengage the blade-control switch (PTO), and move the motion-control levers outward to the PARK position. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Lower the height-of-cut lever to the lowest position. - 4.
-Remove the hairpin cotter from the front support rod, and remove the rod from the deck bracket (Figure 71).
+Remove the hairpin cotter from the front support rod, and remove the rod from the deck bracket (Figure 65).

+- 1. Front support rod

+- 2. Locking nut

-- Front support rod - 2.
-Deck bracket - 5.
-Carefully lower the front of the mower deck to the ground. - 6.
-On 1 side of the machine, remove the washer and hairpin cotter from the deck pin (Figure 72).
+- 3. Deck bracket

+Carefully lower the front of the mower deck to the ground.

+6. On 1 side of the machine, remove the washer and hairpin cotter from the deck pin (Figure 66).